top of page

 Wesleyville Village is a charming heritage village located in rural Port Hope, Ontario, being restored by dedicated friends and community members.
 Its natural landscapes and historic buildings offer a glimpse into the past.

-We have an exciting lineup of events planned for this year, offering something for everyone to enjoy.
-From seasonal celebrations to engaging community activities, there are plenty of opportunities to connect, participate, and have fun!
+We're working on an exciting lineup of events for 2026, offering something for everyone to enjoy.
+From seasonal celebrations to engaging community activities, there will be plenty of opportunities to connect, participate, and have fun!

 We have many projects underway to restore and enhance the heritage Village.
-Recent highlights include completing the Y-House reception area, church accessibility ramp, new church door, and schoolhouse electrification.
+Recent highlights include completing the windows in fall 2025, and starting the interior restoration thanks to an Ontario Trillium Foundation capital grant.

 CONTACT: